Anton495/graph-isomorphism/README.md

 1. The `test_isomophism()` function can be used to test graphs for isomorphism.
 Outputs `True` or `False`.

-2. The `find_isomophism()` function can be used to find set of isomorphic vertices for each vertex of the graph.
+2. The `find_orbits()` function can be used to find set of isomorphic vertices for each vertex of the graph.
 For non-symmetric graphs, outputs isomorphism substitution.

 Runtime depends polynomially on the number of vertices.
 In the first case the complexity of the algorithm is $O(n^4)$, in the second case it is $O(n^5)$.